midzer/beerbase/content/breweries/southern-tier-brewing-co/phin-and-matts-extroidinary-ale.md

 srm: 0
 upc: 0
 ---
-After sampling a wide array of great beers, the duo hit upon an idea.  \I've got it!\" exclaimed Matt
+After sampling a wide array of great beers, the duo hit upon an idea.
+I've got it!" exclaimed Matt